Arus12/To-do-list/README.md

 # To-do-list

-# Banknotes
-In this project the main goal do a page, where users can organize their duties using this To-Do list.
+In this project the main goal do a page, where users can organize their duties using this To-do list.
 ## Main functions
 - login system
 - main page with duties